Axiver/reddits-nightmare/README.md

 ### Installing
 #### Node packages

-After downloading Nodejs and npm, install these packages:
+After downloading Nodejs and npm, `cd` into the directory you installed the bot to and run `npm i`.
+It should automatically install all the needed modules for this bot to work.

-* [instagram-private-api](https://www.npmjs.com/package/instagram-private-api) by running `npm install instagram-private-api`
-* [reddit-snooper](https://www.npmjs.com/package/reddit-snooper) by running `npm install reddit-snooper`
-* [image-size](https://www.npmjs.com/package/image-size) by running `npm install image-size`
-* [aspect-ratio](https://www.npmjs.com/package/aspect-ratio) by running `npm install aspect-ratio`

 #### Setup
 ##### Automated